 How Do You Build Computer Forensics Skills?

 While some of the skills listed above are ones you should naturally have - for example, a natural inclination for analytical thinking and technology - others are ones you will need to develop through formal training or education.
-Depending on your background, a certificate or degree in computer forensics is a good place to start: it will give you a solid foundation in the principles of computer forensic investigation, in addition to an overview of criminal law, white collar crime, cybersecurity, specific technical skills (such as those relating to computer and operating systems and networking) and more.
+Depending on your background, a degree in computer forensics is a good place to start: it will give you a solid foundation in the principles of computer forensic investigation, in addition to an overview of criminal law, white collar crime, cybersecurity, specific technical skills (such as those relating to computer and operating systems and networking) and more.

 Given the growing popularity of this field, there are an increasing numbers of computer forensics degree programs available to prospective students, both online and campus-based.
 Regardless of the mode of learning you prefer, you should look for a school that is regionally accredited, non-profit, and has a well-recognized digital forensics program.
 Third-party validation from both the higher education industry (for example, U.S. News & World Report rankings) and the computer forensics industry (such as SC Magazine's rankings) are important.
 And if possible, look for a program that has been recognized by the U.S. government - for example, Champlain College has been designated a Center of Academic Excellence by the National Security Administration and the Department of Homeland Security, and a DC 3 National Center of Digital Forensics Academic Excellence by the United States Air Force Office of Special Investigations.